expede/exceptional/README.md

 For example, using [`>>>`](#finally-raise) (ie: `raise` if exception, otherwise continue) sidesteps the need for separate bang functions.

-Just like the classic FP wisdom: if it doubt, pass it back to the caller to handle.
+Just like the classic FP wisdom: if in doubt, pass it back to the caller to handle.

 ## Examples